TcOpenGroup/TcToolz/README.md

 ### Contributions
-If you wish to contribute please check the guidance [here](https://github.com/TcOpenGroup/TcOpen/blob/dev/CONTRIBUTING.md)
+If you wish to contribute please check the guidance [here](https://github.com/TcOpenGroup/TcOpen/blob/dev/CONTRIBUTING.md).

+### Attributions

+Please find information on the third party libraries used [here](notices.md).